SEllert/cucumber-sign-up/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+---

 ## 📝 License

 This project is licensed under the MIT License.

+---

+## 💡 Tips

+- To add environment info to your reports, update `src/support/environment-info.ts` and `src/support/generate-report.js`.
+- For custom tags or new test types, simply add them to your `.feature` files and reference them in your scripts.